-Add the Records in right way
+Add the Records in the right way

 You can add these records in your Cloudflare DNS to fix all the errors (error 522 and error 1016).
-These are the necessary records that must be added in your Cloudflare DNS.
+These are the necessary records that must be added to your Cloudflare DNS.
 If these records are not there in your DNS settings then add these records.
 It will surely help you to fix your DNS error.

 Open your cPanel

 Why do I need to open my cPanel?
 It is because you need to write the dedicated IP address of your website in the DNS to add some records.
 So, to know your website dedicated IP address.
-You have to open your cPanel and then search for zone editor.
+You have to open your cPanel and then search for the zone editor.

 Click on the manage button.
 In the zone editor, You will find all the DNS Settings.